aldebarankwsuperrr/SI-Padi/README.md

   pip install -r requirements.txt
  ```
  * And then run app.py
- * copy this link on your browser
+ * Copy this link on your browser
   ```bash
   http://127.0.0.1:8000
  ```